bigskysoftware/_hyperscript/www/expressions/as.md

 * `JSON` - convert to a JSON String
 * `Object` - convert from a JSON String
 * `Values` - convert a DOM element to its input values
+* `HTML` - converts NodeLists and arrays to an HTML string

 You can add new conversions by adding them to the `_hyperscript.config.conversions` object: